SENERGY-Platform/message-filter-lib/README.md

 ## Filters

 Filters are used to identify messages and extract data.
-A filter is composed of an ID, a source from which the messages originate, mappings for data extraction as well as type conversion, optional message identifiers and filter arguments.
+A filter is composed of an ID, a source from which the messages originate, mappings for data extraction, optional message identifiers and filter arguments.
 The latter can be any information that is necessary for the handling of extracted data.

 The structure of a filter is shown below: